spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ### InfluxDB

 To install InfluxDB and Grafana, follow the [Monitoring with InfluxDB and Grafana](%currentPath%/installation/local/docker-customize/#monitoring-with-influxdb-and-grafana) Docker Compose instructions.
-This will bring up Spring Cloud Data Flow, Skipper, Apache Kafka, InfluxDB, and prebuilt dashboards for Grafana.
+Doing so brings up Spring Cloud Data Flow, Skipper, Apache Kafka, InfluxDB, and prebuilt dashboards for Grafana.

 Once all the containers are running, you can access the Spring Cloud Data Flow Dashboard at http://localhost:9393/dashboard.
-You can access the Grafana dashboard at http://localhost:3000 using the credentials:
+You can access the Grafana dashboard at http://localhost:3000 by using the following credentials:

 - user: `admin`
 - password: `admin`